oscarrenalias/ai-research-content-generator/README.md

 ## 🌟 Overview

-Generate compelling LinkedIn posts that match your unique writing style using AI.
+Generate compelling posts backed with automated research based on guidance provided, written in a style that matches someone's unique writing style using AI.
 This tool analyzes your existing posts and creates new content that sounds authentically like you.

+## Disclaimer

+Yes, this was vibe coded.

 ### Features